gageyandle/pythonclass/README.md

-# pythonclass
+# python class repo
 Things for and from my Programming class.
+ITSE 1302 Programming.